Skip to main content

 1. Open your prompt in the Prompt Registry and navigate to the prompt editor

-• Click the LLM Provider settings at the bottom of the editor
+2. Select your LLM provider in the provider settings at the bottom of the editor

-• Click the Built-in tools button (on the right side)
+4. Click the Built-in tools button (on the right side) to browse available tools for your selected provider

-• Click Add Tool for the tool you want to use
+5. Click Add Tool for the tool you want to use — it will appear in your function definitions list

-• Set tool_choice to auto to let the model decide when to use the tool
+6. Configure tool_choice (optional) — set to auto to let the model decide when to use the tool

 Using File Search with Vector Stores